-The first thing I might do is try to understand how I might define high quality variants.
-RTG has a special score called the AVR score they use to incorporate much of their heuristics that can separate high quality from low quality variants.
-Here is the histogram of that score from 0 to 0.1 (lower score equates to lower quality):
+The first thing I might do is try to understand how I might define high-quality variants.
+RTG has a special score called the AVR score they use to incorporate much of their heuristics that can separate high quality from low-quality variants.
+Here is the histogram of that score from 0 to 0.1 (lower score equates to the lower quality):

 So I can see the majority of variants fall below the 0.05 threshold (a threshold RTG suggests for distinguishing “high quality” variants) and that a score of 0.02 might remove roughly half the variants.

 These types of queries and investigations are desired at each step of the process.
 I might also look at read depth, genotype quality, allele frequency as annotated by 1000 Genomes, NHBI 6500 exomes, dbSNP and others.
 Then filter and sort on things like a variant’s protein-coding effect and predicted functional effect and the genotype pattern of my family.

 Without getting into the details of each annotation and filtering step, it is clear that we are operating on only a handful of “fields” at a time for each step (for example, the AVR field, the allele frequency field, my family’s genotype fields, etc).
 We never need to look at the entire bolus of data composing a variant record and all of its annotations for any given operation.

 This distinction may not matter when dealing with hundreds or thousands of variants, but to provide a user experience that does not inhibit the creative thinking process while analyzing hundreds of thousands and millions of variants, you must optimize the way you read data.